top of page

 BIOGRAPHY

-Jason Lai is the Principal Conductor at the Yong Siew Toh Conservatory, Principal Guest Conductor of the Orchestra of the Swan, and former Associate Conductor of the Singapore Symphony Orchestra and Hong Kong Sinfonietta.
+Jason Lai is the Principal Conductor at the Yong Siew Toh Conservatory, and former Associate Conductor of the Singapore Symphony Orchestra and Hong Kong Sinfonietta.
 He’s been a prominent figure in Singapore’s musical life since his arrival in 2010, but also active internationally giving masterclasses in Europe and China.
-He has also guest conducted the Adelaide Symphony Orchestra, New Japan Philharmonic, Orchestra of the Swan, and Podlasie Opera Philharmonic in Poland.
-This season he returns to conduct Orchestra of the Swan, Macao Orchestra, Hong Kong Sinfonietta, and debuts with the Osaka Symphony.
+He has also been a guest conductor with orchestra that include: Adelaide Symphony Orchestra, BBC Concert Orchestra, BBC Symphony Orchestra, Hong Kong Philharmonic, London Symphony Orchestra, Macau Orchestra, New Japan Philharmonic, Orchestra of the Swan, Osaka Symphony, and Podlasie Opera Philharmonic.

 Intent on broadening the appeal of classical music to audiences who would not normally think of going into a concert hall, Jason is also building a unique reputation as a communicator with mass appeal through his television appearances in both the UK and Asia.
 He has frequently appeared on BBC television as a judge in both the BBC Young Musician of the Year competition and the classical talent show “Classical Star”.
 He reached his widest audience when, as a conducting mentor in the series “Maestro”, his celebrity student, the popular comedienne Sue Perkins, won with a nail-biting final in front of the BBC Concert Orchestra and a live studio audience.
 Other BBC television appearances have include “How a Choir Works” and “The Culture Show”.
 Jason also starred in “Clash” for the children’s television channel, CBBC.